+New students are required to participate in an orientation session.
 During Pirate Orientation, students will map out their preferred educational path, become familiar with resources that are key to their success, and learn about their responsibilities as a VC student.
-For more information visit VictoriaCollege.edu/ PirateOrientation or (361) 582-2400.